 - A course in the student’s home department or an outside department designated in advance by the DH committee as qualifying for the DH certificate.

 - A course within the student's home department or another department that does not have the DH certificate designation but for which the student completes a DH assignment.
-Approval of the instructor and the DH administrative director is required.
+Approval of the instructor and the DH administrative director is required and an MoU should be filled out and signed.

 - An independent study with an instructor of record who agrees to oversee a DH project either in the student's home department or outside, with the permission of the student’s director of graduate studies and the DH administrative director.
 This independent study can be structured around a DH-focused dissertation chapter.

 Two important notes for doctoral students